 Cannabidiol (CBD) — a non-psychoactive component of cannabis — is rapidly growing in popularity.
-Thanks to this, an increasing number of people are interested in buying CBD oil products to support their bodies endocannabinoid system and overall wellness.
+Thanks to this, an increasing number of people are interested in supplementing with CBD products to support their bodies endocannabinoid system and overall wellness.

 But which CBD product do you choose?
 Considering that it comes in a wide variety of forms, including tinctures, capsules, creams, edibles, and even beverages, the answer is not that easy.